“Why Atheism?”

 Bobbie Kirkhart grew up a very religious child in a devout liberal Protestant family in Enid, Oklahoma.
 At the University of Oklahoma, she majored in journalism and taught a Sunday school class.
 During this time, she had her first national publication, and article titled “I Protest: A Santa Claus God,” which was in the Christian Herald.

 After college, she became a social worker in South Central Los Angeles, serving mostly black and Latina single mothers.
 In that experience, she saw that her god, if such existed, treated his most loyal servants with contempt.
-That observation eventually caused her to reevaluate her belief in an omnipotent, omnibenevolent god.
+That observation eventually caused her to reevaluate her belief in an omnipotent, omni benevolent god.
 As she studied other god ideas, the only thing which she found reflected the world as she saw it was atheism.
 She was not active in freethought until many years later.
 She joined Atheists United in 1983 and has been an energetic worker in that and other freethought causes since.

-In addition to her regular President’s messages in The Rational Alternative and in Secular Nation, her work has been printed in Free Inquiry, American Atheist, La Raison and HUMAN magazines, as well as the Humanist Network News.
-She is a contributing author in three books: Parenting Beyond Belief: On Raising Ethical, Caring Kids Without Religion; The Fundamentals of Extremism: the Christian Right in America; and Everything You Know About God Is Wrong (the Book).
+In addition to her regular President’s Messages in The Rational Alternative and in Secular Nation, her work has been printed in Free Inquiry, American Atheist, La Raison and HUMAN magazines, as well as the Humanist Network News.
+She is a contributing author in three books: Parenting Beyond Belief: On Raising Ethical, Caring Kids without Religion; The Fundamentals of Extremism: the Christian Right in America and Everything You Know about God Is Wrong (the Book).

-She has spoken to freethought groups throughout the United States, and has addressed atheists and humanists in Canada, Germany, France, India, Nigeria and Cameroon.
+She has spoken to freethought groups throughout the United States, and has addressed atheists and humanists in Canada, Germany, France, India, Ireland, Nigeria and Cameroon.